Elizabeth Taylor

 Marriage with Senator John Warner did not benefit the actress

-Interesting roles were no longer offered, and 45-year-old Liz had no idea how to live on, plunging her into deep despair.
-Alcohol and a nervous breakdown led the actress to a rehabilitation clinic, from which she emerged refreshed and slimmer.
-Soon, Taylor was offered a role in the Broadway production "The Little Foxes," which successfully ran in New York, London, and Los Angeles.
-Elizabeth once again felt successful and in demand and divorced Warner after six years of marriage.
+Interesting roles were no longer coming her way, and 45-year-old Liz had no idea how to move forward, plunging her into deep despair.
+Alcohol and a nervous breakdown landed the actress in a rehabilitation clinic, from which she emerged refreshed and slimmer.
+Soon, Taylor landed a role in the Broadway production "The Little Foxes," which successfully ran in New York, London, and Los Angeles.
+Elizabeth once again felt successful and in demand, and divorced Warner after six years of marriage.

 Elizabeth Taylor with children